Azure/azure-service-operator/docs/hugo/content/design/secrets.md

 ## Kinds of secrets

-There are two main types of secrets we need to consider.
+There are two main types of secrets we need to consider, differing primarily by the origin of the secret.

 **User provided secrets**: Secrets provided by the user at resource creation time.

-**Azure generated secrets**: Secrets created by Azure, and returned in a special `GetMeTheSecrets` API call.
+**Azure generated secrets**: Secrets created by Azure, and returned by a special `GetMeTheSecrets` API call.

 ### Sample resources that have secrets